gracenho829/Interactive-Lab-Hub/Lab 1/README.md

 The interaction was done on an Apple Watch and the iPhone.
 The real thing would have been done on a little device much smaller than the Apple Watch.
 It was kind of difficult having to attach an Apple Watch to your arm.
-People might say, "why not just attach it to your wrist?", but I wanted to create a device that would not be visible to people other than the user because users can be quite sensitive of that kind of information being exposed out in the open.

-While acting out the scene, I realized that ...
+While acting out the scene, I realized that the device for the parent should be a bit bigger than the device that the child had because I realized that because this device held such valuable information, it had to be easily found, accessed, and used.

 ## Part C. Prototype the device